-Connect the RIO Ethernet port to your computer via an Ethernet crossover cable, or to a network hub by a straight through Ethernet cable.
+Connect the RIO Ethernet port to your computer via a crossover or null modem Ethernet cable, or to a network hub by a straight through Ethernet cable.
 An IP address needs to be assigned via a DHCP server, through Galil software, or via a serial cable using the IA command.
 See Chapter 3 for more information on how to establish an IP address.
 Once an IP address is established, a standard Windows Telnet session can connect to the controller.